AlexAlvarez092/SN-How-to/GlideList-Remove-Options.md

 # GlideList - Remove options

-> ‼️ This procedure implies DOM manipulation which is not considered a best practice.
+> **⚠️ Disclaimer:** This procedure implies DOM manipulation which is not considered a best practice.
 However, I didn’t find any other solution

 ## **Problem**